 Make a back-to-school playlist

-The day before school starts, have your child round up her favorite upbeat songs to burn onto a CD that she can pop into the player first thing out of bed.
+The day before school starts, have your child round up her favorite upbeat songs on a playlist to rock out to in the morning.
 This’ll not only get her energetic (even if only a little!), but it’ll help ward off any early-morning blues.

 Lean on laughter

 Still a little grouchy when the alarm goes off?
 Let her make a “joke jar.”